Sustainable Plan for Tourism & Conventions 2023-25

 sign the UNESCO Sustainable Travel Pledge

 The Pledge is free and easy to join, whether for individual self-catering properties or global hotel chains, and everything in between.
-Read more about The Pledge and sing up on the UNESCO website.
+Read more about The Pledge and sign up on the UNESCO website.

 Sustainable Conference Destination

-In August 2016, Glasgow became the first city in the UK to be included in a new sustainability ranking of leading international conference destinations.
-The Global Destination Sustainability Index (GDS Index) aims to bring destinations together to benchmark and improve the social and environmental performance of their respective meetings industries by highlighting best practice and promoting responsible business tourism.
-Glasgow is currently ranked as number 4 in the world.
+In August 2016, Glasgow became the first city in the UK to be included in a new sustainability ranking of leading destinations.
+Today, the number of destinations taking part in the Global Destination Sustainability Index (GDS Index) has more than doubled, bringing cities together to benchmark and improve their social and environmental performance by highlighting best practice and promoting responsible tourism.
+Glasgow is currently ranked as number 8 in the world.

 Glasgow Convention Bureau actively promotes greener options to conference organisers and works with industry to highlight and encourage businesses to implement environmentally friendly practices.
 They were the first ever convention bureau to win a Green Tourism Award as well as the first in the world to join Tourism Declares.